Research and development

 Research and development is one of the key success factors of ANDRITZ and is based on customer demands for continuous further optimization of products and services

-As a result of the rise of renewable energy sources’ share in overall electricity production, system operators are facing challenges regarding grid stability, reliability of energy transmission, and flexibility of generating units.
-In its research and development activities, ANDRITZ HYDRO therefore focuses on flexible, speed-adjustable solutions for hydraulic energy generation.
-In particular, the generators, electrical and hydraulic equipment, and the higher-level control systems required for this were developed further.
+As a result of the increased share of renewable energy sources in overall electricity production, system operators are facing challenges regarding electrical system stability, reliability of energy transmission, and flexibility of generating units.
+In its research and development activities, ANDRITZ HYDRO therefore focuses on flexible and speed-adjustable solutions for hydraulic energy generation.
+In particular, the electrical and hydraulic equipment and the higher-level control systems required are undergoing further development.

-As a result of the increasingly dynamic operations, developments in the fields of non-stationary flow simulation, fluid structure interaction, and oscillation diagnosis were intensified.
+As a result of the increasingly dynamic operations, developments in the fields of time-dependent flow simulation, fluid structure interaction, and oscillation diagnosis have been intensified.

-The research and development activities of ANDRITZ HYDRO are mainly focused on three areas:
+The research and development activities of ANDRITZ HYDRO are focused on:

-The research is conducted at several levels, from the development of optimal design features for individual machines, to the basic research on materials, fluid dynamics, structural mechanics, electrical design, and electronics.
+Research is conducted at several levels, from the development of optimum design features for individual machines, to the basic research on materials, fluid dynamics, structural mechanics, electrical design, insulation technology and electronics.

-The findings from basic research projects are quickly incorporated into product development and, at the same time, feedback from the power stations and customers is used as input for further product development and basic research.
+The findings from basic research projects are incorporated quickly into product development and, at the same time, feedback from the power stations and from customers is used as input for further product development and basic research.

 Major tools for research and development are numerical simulation methods as well as experimental measurements in test rigs and on site.
-In both fields, ANDRITZ HYDRO uses high-quality equipment both with regard to measurement instrumentation and hardware as well as to simulation techniques and software.
+ANDRITZ HYDRO uses high-quality equipment for measurement instrumentation and hardware, and high-end simulation techniques and software.

-Due to our global presence, the R&D team of ANDRITZ HYDRO is close to the customer and has access to research communities all over the world, a network which serves the exchange of knowledge and helps to create new ideas.
+Due to its global presence, the R&D team of ANDRITZ HYDRO is close to the customer and has access to research communities all over the world – a network that serves the exchange of knowledge and helps to create new ideas.

 International associations rely strongly on the expertise of their members.
-The ANDRITZ HYDRO specialists participate actively in various committees, such as IEEE and IEC technical committees contributing to international standards and guidelines.
+The ANDRITZ HYDRO experts participate actively in various committees, such as the IEEE and IEC technical committees contributing to international standards and guidelines.